nnesse/glbindify/Readme.md

 Binding namespace
 -----------------

-The default `glb` namespace of the generated inteface can be changed on the command line using the `-n` flag.
-If used, all instances of `glb` above will be changed to the selected namespace and all instances of `GLB` will be replaced with the upper case version of the selected namespace.
+The naming of functions and macros in the bindings can be changed by passing a `-n` option to `glbindify`.
+When used, all instances of `glb` above will be changed to the selected namespace and all instances of `GLB` will be replaced with the upper case version of the selected namespace.

-Example: Generate C bindings for OpenGL with a `myapp` namespace
+Example: Generating C bindings for OpenGL with a `myapp` namespace

 	`glbindify -a gl -n myapp`

-Example: Using C bindings with a `myapp` namespace
+Example: Using bindings with a `myapp` namespace

 	#include "myapp-glcore.h"
 	...